arturionescu/Transylvanian_Geochemistry/pages/expeditions.md

 <iframe src="https://drive.google.com/file/d/1UVe6q9immvJ9FcC5ESXKLN2F69f92VIV/preview" width="640" height="480" allow="autoplay"></iframe>

-## Improving the estimation of tectonic carbon flux - Slovenia - May 2019 (SI)
+## Improving the estimation of tectonic carbon flux - Slovenia - May 2019 (SLO)
 <img src="/assets/img/logos/Slovenia.png" alt="Slovenia logo" width="75%">
 The project entitled "Improving the estimation of tectonic carbon flux" funded by the Deep Carbon Observatory had its first field work in the Balkans, more exactly in Slovenia.
 With the help of the Geological Survey of Slovenia (Geoloski zavod Slovenije) the joint team visited a total of 50 sites all over the country, spanning from thermal drilling's, to mineral water wells to karst springs.
 Samples were collected for a multitude of parameters in order to investigate almost the full fluid geochemistry of the area.